Intra-Asia Cable Systems

 NEC Corporation (NEC) wins the agreement to build the MIST Cable System (MIST).

-Hainan – Hong Kong Submarine Cable System (HHSCS) is a new build project in China connecting Hong Kong SAR and Hainan Province with branch to Guangdong Province.
+Hainan to Hong Kong Express (H2HE) is a 675 km submarine cable system connecting Hong Kong SAR and Hainan Province, Mainland China, with branch to Guangdong Province.

-The HHSCS cable system is invested and owned by China Mobile, supplied by Huawei Marine.
+The H2HE cable system is invested and owned by China Mobile, supplied by HMN Tech.

 The SIGMAR cable system is a 2,227km connecting Singapore and Myanmar, landing in Tuas in Singapore and in Thanlyin, southeast of Yangon in Myanmar.